 Consistently blog about SEO, social media marketing, conversion optimization and content marketing.
 The more technical your blog posts are and the more often you use data to backup your points, the more leads you will get.

-For example, this post on how content length affects rankings and conversions drove 51 leads, while my post on don’t forget the marketing in content marketing only drove 18 leads.
+For example, this post on how content length affects rankings and conversions drove 51 leads, while our post on don’t forget the marketing in content marketing only drove 18 leads.
 Both posts did well on the social web, but the one on content length contained more stats and data.
-In general, I’ve seen that posts with stats and data drive roughly three times more leads than posts that don’t contain any data or stats.
+In general, we’ve seen that posts with stats and data drive roughly three times more leads than posts that don’t contain any data or stats.

 Speak at conferences